What can be digitised?

 What is the timescale for making items available?

-If the item is available and covered by the License, it will normally take 2 days.
-If we need to get hold of the item it may take longer.
+If the item is available (either on the shelves or electronically) and covered by the License, it will normally take a couple of working days.
+If we need to get hold of the item, either by recalling it from a borrower or purchasing copies, it will take longer.

 If the material is not covered, the timescale depends on the individual publisher.
 Some publishers will not grant permission for digitisation.